Data Privacy and Security Rationale Statement

 *This list is meant to be illustrative of regulatory data usages, but not exhaustive

-MedPro ordinarily operates as a data processor and/or service provider, managing publicly available information with no direct relationship with the individuals whose personal data it processes.
+MedPro ordinarily operates as a data broker, data processor and/or service provider, managing publicly available and/or customer-provided information with no direct relationship with the individuals whose personal data it processes.
 MedPro does not market directly to HCPs or HCOs.

 MedPro obtains HCP and HCO data directly from federal and state government agencies and other sources of publicly available information.
 MedPro also acquires data from various third parties, including other regulatory entities, quasi-governmental agencies, payers, professional associations, and the HCOs with which HCPs are affiliated.
 In these instances, MedPro has no direct contact with the individuals whose information is being collected; such data is controlled and managed by the entities from which MedPro acquires the information.